This picture of a sample timetable should make some concepts clearer.

 5. Brian also has consecutive lessons because these times are set under 'Rules', again overriding the default.

-6. These two lessons clash slightly but only by 5 minutes - this is set under 'Allowance'.
+6. These two lessons clash slightly but only by 5 minutes - this is set under 'Rotation margin' overlap.
+A gap can also be set to keep lessons apart.

 7. Carly has the day off today - also set under 'Rules'.